 How to prevent users from using your images

 You may want to use watermarks or other identifiers to deter picture theft by other sellers.
 Learn more about adding watermarks to your photos.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.

 What are the guidelines?

-If you're not using pictures or text from the eBay product catalog, use your own when creating a listing.
-If you're using someone else's photos and text, make sure the owner has authorized you to do so.
+If you're not using pictures or text from the eBay product catalog, you should use your own when creating a listing.
+If you're using someone else's photos and text, make sure you have permission from the rights owner or creator.

 We developed the Verified Rights Owner (VeRO) program to facilitate cooperation between eBay and rights owners protecting their intellectual property rights.

 Learn more about how rights owners can report intellectual property infringements.

 If you don't own the rights to the material, you will not be able to report these items through the VeRO program.